"ALL 10" SCORE PRESSURE

 INNOVATING ASSESSMENTS WITH MORE SUSTAINABLE WISHES, BUT…

-A report card shared by students caused a stir when a high school student with an average score of 9.5, although classified as an excellent student, was only ranked 38th in the class.
+A report card shared by students caused a stir when a high school student with an average score of 9.5, although classified as an excellent student, only ranked 38th in the class.

-However, just like at the primary level, the Ministry of Education and Training's desire in testing and evaluation is like that, but what students, parents, and schools are concerned about is how schools at higher levels will recruit students.
+However, just like at the primary level, the Ministry of Education and Training's desire in testing and assessment is like that, but what students, parents, and schools are still concerned about is how schools at higher levels will recruit students.
 If schools still use transcripts to evaluate and recruit students, then even reducing grading and having fewer scores will be more stressful and pressured for teachers and students because they have to focus all their efforts on those few scores when there are not many starting points to "compensate" each other like before, and there are fewer opportunities for students to correct mistakes.

 Proposal to eliminate student classification based on scores and admission based on academic records